 I’ve gotten this question a lot.
 And I want to say upfront: TLDR; the answer is no.

-But it also depends on your personal situation and your own goals.
+But it also depends on your situation and your own goals.
 I want to start by listing a few good reasons to get a Master’s in data science or engineering:

 And that’s a completely different question with a completely different answer.

 First, let’s look at some data.
 Hanif Samad wrote a blog post about what a data scientist’s background looked like statistically.
 Out of a sample of 869 data scientists on LinkedIn, he found that 73% of data scientists had degrees beyond a bachelor’s.